 Popular Skills for Customer Service Manager, Banking

-Banking Customer Service Managers report using a diverse set of skills on the job.
-Most notably, skills in Windows Operating System General Use, Operations Management, Microsoft Office, and Sales Management are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Microsoft Word.
-Most people skilled in Operations Management are similarly competent in Customer Relationship Management (CRM) and Microsoft Office.
+Banking Customer Service Managers report using a pretty varied skill set on the job.
+Most notably, skills in Windows Operating System General Use, Microsoft Office, Operations Management, and Sales Management are correlated to pay that is above average.
+Most people who know Operations Management also know Customer Relationship Management (CRM) and Microsoft Office.

 Pay by Experience Level for Customer Service Manager, Banking

 Pay by Experience for a Customer Service Manager, Banking has a positive trend.
 An entry-level Customer Service Manager, Banking with less than 5 years of experience can expect to earn an average total compensation of $40,000 based on 59 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Customer Service Manager, Banking with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $41,000 based on 43 salaries.
 An experienced Customer Service Manager, Banking which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $44,000 based on 37 salaries.
 A Customer Service Manager, Banking with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $49,000 based on 16 salaries.